faust64/kube-magic/README.md

  * Logging stack: `make deploy-logging` (kubespray/openshift)
  * Nagios monitoringn: `make deploy-nagios` (kubespray/openshift)
  * Tekton: `make deploy-tekton` (kubespray -- WARNING: some manual fix required afterwards)

+#### EFK

+Note that deploying the logging stack on Kubernetes, you will then have to connect Kibana, go to Settings, Kibana / Index Patterns, close the div on the right side, as it hides the Create Index Pattern button.

+As a pattern, we would enter `logstash-*`, confirm.
+The more we would wait before doing so, the more fields we would discover.
+A few to look for would be `kuberenetes.container.*`, `kubernetes.labels.*` or `SYSLOG_FACILITY`.